Management Accounting and the Cost of Quality

 • How external statutory compliance financial reporting for government regulatory agencies and the investment community is different from internal management accounting for insights to make better decisions.

-• The fundamentals to calculating costs include complying with costing’s causality principle – having cause-and-effect relationships between incurred expenses (e.g., salaries, wages, supplies) and the output costs (e.g., product costs) that consume the expenses.
+• The fundamentals to calculating costs including complying with costing’s causality principle – having cause-and-effect relationships between incurred expenses (e.g., salaries, wages, supplies) and the output costs (e.g., product costs) that consume the expenses.

 • How cost “attributes” (e.g., the 4 COQ classifications; value-add versus nonvalue-add) can be attached to costs providing “the color of money”.